dsfai2020/dsfai2020/README.md

 <img src="parallax-header.svg" width="100%">

-- 👋 Hi, I’m @dsfai2020
+- 😃 Hi, I’m Dave
-- 👀 I’m interested in ...
-Building applications that help develop skill and interests.
+- 👀 I’m a Software Developer
-- 🌱 I’m currently learning ...
-Responsive Design
-- 💞️ I’m looking to collaborate on ...
-Full Stack/Front End/Back End Projects.
-- 📫 How to reach me ...
+- ⛳️ I use Agile Methodologies

 <!---
 dsfai2020/dsfai2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.